JohnSeanson/JohnSeanson.github.io/_posts/2025-08-06-law-enforcement-breach.md

 - **San Francisco Police Department (2023):** Experienced a breach compromising internal communications and informant identities, temporarily halting sensitive operations.
   ↳ [San Francisco Chronicle](https://www.sfchronicle.com/crime/article/)

-> **“Cyberattacks on law enforcement don’t just threaten IT systems—they undermine the rule of law.”**
+> **Cyberattacks on law enforcement don’t just threaten IT systems—they undermine the rule of law.**

 These cases illustrate a growing risk profile for public safety organizations that must simultaneously protect community safety and sensitive information in an increasingly hostile cyber environment.